mamaiamhacking/screenshot/README.md

 # Introduction

-A simple python screenshot tool in linux.
+A simple python web screenshot tool in linux.

 # Installation